Wishing Chair Productions

 Wishing Chair Productions, the library’s resident puppet troupe, continues the puppet tradition started in 1938 by Tom Tichenor.
 The troupe creates world-class shows that delight children and adults alike.

-Stream Wishing Chair Shows on YouTube
+Stream Wishing Chair on NPL Universe TV

 Upcoming Wishing Chair EventsView More